danielharrell/open-eyes-lect-2017-18/Open.md

 ## Awareness {#awareness}

-- Perhaps find synonyms for "awareness" in this section.

-- Use Odysseus example first, then move onto to Leontius for more extended treatment.

-	- His eyes like perfect jars
-	- But not open at top, so filled from within
-	- But perhaps not even filled.
-	- Shift from infinite ellipse to infinite circle.

 On this account, then, only mere openness could be boundless.
 True openness is always bounded, or closed.
 But perhaps even mere openness must be bounded, to gain any